Tom Werner / Getty Images

 5. Take advantage of other limited-time promotions

-Occasionally, American Express will offer limited-time promotions that allow you to earn additional points or to redeem your points at a discount.
+American Express will occasionally offer limited-time promotions that allow you to earn additional points or redeem your points at a discount.
 The limited-time offers on the market are always changing, so be sure to keep an eye out for them.

 6. Juggle Membership Rewards cards

 You can seriously boost your rewards earning rate by signing up for multiple Membership Rewards cards and maximizing the cards in their respective bonus categories to earn the greatest number of points.
 If you feel bold, you could even try for the Amex trifecta.
-Getting a ton of Membership Rewards points will also help you to redeem your American Express points for the highest value.
+By earning a large number of Membership Rewards points, you may be able to redeem your American Express points for the highest value.

-The average cardholder only earns an average of 1.24 points per dollar when using the American Express Platinum card by itself.
-As you can see from the chart below, the average number of points earned in a year is 19,716 points.
+The average cardholder only earns an average of 1.24 points per dollar when using the American Express Platinum card by itself, and the average number of points earned in a year is 19,716 points.

 Scenario 1: Using one card for every purchase ($15,900 annual spend)